Early Life and Education of Kevin Durant: A Complete Timeline

 Others born on this day/year

-At the end of the year 2006, Kevin Durant was named the Washington Post All-Met Basketball Player of the Year and the Most Valuable Player of the 2006 McDonald's All-American Game.
-He was widely regarded as the second-best high school prospect of 2006.
+At the end of 2006, Kevin Durant was named the Washington Post All-Met Basketball Player of the Year and the Most Valuable Player of the McDonald's All-American Game, recognizing his outstanding high school career.

-In 2006, Kevin Durant played for the Texas Longhorns and averaged 25.8 points, 11.1 rebounds, and 1.3 assists per game.
-He was recognized as the unanimous national player of the year, winning the John R. Wooden Award and the Naismith College Player of the Year Award.
+In 2006, Kevin Durant averaged 25.8 points for the Texas Longhorns.
+Texas was upset in the second round by USC despite a 30-point performance from Durant.
+He was recognized as the unanimous national player of the year, winning the John R. Wooden Award, the Naismith College Player of the Year Award, and all eight other widely recognized honors and awards.

-In 2013, Kevin Durant listed his primary residence in Oklahoma City for sale for $1.95 million and opened a restaurant, KD's Southern Cuisine.
+In 2013, Kevin Durant listed his primary residence in Oklahoma City for sale at $1.95 million and opened a restaurant called KD's Southern Cuisine.

-In December 2016, Kevin Durant stated his height in shoes was actually 7 ft 0 in and that he understated his height to be listed as a small forward.
+In December 2016, Kevin Durant, whose height was listed as 6 ft 9 in, stated that his height in shoes was actually 7 ft 0 in and that he understated his height to be listed as a small forward.

 In 2016, Kevin Durant was a credentialed photographer for The Players' Tribune at Super Bowl 50.